ODIN-PROTOCOL/odin-core/x/coinswap/README.md

 ## Fees

 Fees are taken from coins for exchange and sent to the distribution pool.
+Unlike Osmosis, fee is taken only for the exchange.

 ## Rates Balancing